bitcoin-api/bitcoin-api/README.md

             }

         Note:
-            a new address will be created and returned after the currently returned address has Bitcoin deposited to it with 6 confirmations
+            A new address will be created and returned after the currently returned address has Bitcoin deposited to it with 6 confirmations.
     */
 })();
 ```